x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/create-public-folder-mailboxes.md

 ---
-title: "Create a public folder mailbox" ms.author: dmaguire
+title: "Create a public folder mailbox in Exchange Server" ms.author: dmaguire
 author: msdmaguire
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 7/12/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: 64437ffd-231b-4c10-84df-232ccbe9538f
-description: "Summary: Learn how to create a public folder mailbox in Exchange Server."
+description: "Learn how to create a public folder mailbox in in Exchange 2016 or Exchange 2019."
 ---

-# Create a public folder mailbox

- **Summary**: Learn how to create a public folder mailbox in Exchange 2016 or Exchange 2019.
+# Create a public folder mailbox in Exchange Server

-Before you can create a public folder in Exchange Server, you must first create a public folder mailbox.
+Before you can create a public folder in Exchange 2016 or Exchange 2019, you must first create a public folder mailbox.
 Public folder mailboxes contain the hierarchy information as well as the content for public folders.

-The first public folder mailbox you create will be the primary hierarchy mailbox, which contains the only writable copy of the hierarchy.
-Any additional public folder mailboxes you create will be secondary mailboxes, which contain a read-only copy of the hierarchy.
+The first public folder mailbox that you create in the organization is the primary hierarchy mailbox, which contains the only writable copy of the public folder hierarchy.
+Any additional public folder mailboxes that you create are secondary hierarchy mailboxes, which contain a read-only copy of the public folder hierarchy.
+You can create multiple public folder mailboxes for load balancing.

 > [!NOTE]
->  For more information about the storage quotas and limits for public folders, see the following topics: >  For public folders in Office 365, see [Exchange Online Limits](https://go.microsoft.com/fwlink/?LinkID=391188). >  For public folders in on-premises Exchange Server 2013, see [Limits for public folders](limits.md).
+>  For more information about the storage quotas and limits for public folders in on-premises Exchange, see [Limits for public folders](limits.md).

 For additional management tasks related to public folders in Exchange Server, see [Public folder procedures](procedures.md).